 It can be considered the simplest in terms of sophistication, and as of now, it offers the highest compatibility for many operating systems, for example, Linux, Windows, and game consoles.

 NTFS is the modern file system used by Windows as a default for its system drives.
 In terms of security, NTFS is the most secure compared to others with other important features for an operating system drive.

 However, the only problem is that NTFS is only compatible with all Windows versions from XP to 10.
 It is not compatible with other operating systems like macOS.
 Mac Operating System can only read NTFS files but cannot write on them.

 This file system was developed in 2006, incorporating the features of both NTFS and FAT32 file systems.
 It is compatible with all operating systems like the FAT32 (although not as general as FAT32). exFAT is the default file system of SDXC cards.

 An SDXC card is a storage device with 64Gb works using the exFAT file system on Windows.
 Since some devices do not support exFAT, it is important to change the file system to FAT32.
 Because of the operation of Windows, it is hard to format SDXC to FAT32, whether it is a memory card or a USB flash drive.
-However, there are three methods you can try on Windows that people do not know
+However, there are three methods you can try on Windows that people do not know.

 Note: Before you format the SDXC to FAT32, make sure you back up your files.
 Otherwise, the files may be lost.

 Formatting your SDXC card on Windows need not be as stressful or impossible as you think.
 In formatting, it is better to try the inbuilt functions on the Windows operating system.
 Using Windows disk management is one way to format SDXC to FAT32

 Step 1.
 Connect your SDXC card to your personal computer.